PROTECTION OF YOUR PERSONAL DATA

 2. Why do we collect, store and process your data?

-Purpose of the processing operation: Unit 01, "Strategy, governance and internal control" of the Publications Office collects and uses your personal information to process any request for anonymization that you may address either directly or indirectly to the Publications Office.
+Purpose of the processing operation: Unit 01, "Strategy, governance and internal control" of the Publications Office collects and uses your personal information to process any data subject's request that you may address either directly or indirectly to the Publications Office.

-Your data will be used for consulting with the relevant internal and/or external services in order to fully carry out the anonymization.
+Your data will be used for consulting with the relevant internal and/or external services in order to implement your request.
 Your data will not be used for an automated decision-making, including profiling.

 3. On what legal ground(s) do we process your personal data